-Wait-to-restore normal traffic signal #n - In revertive operation, after the clearing of an SF or SD on working entity #n, maintains Normal traffic Signal #n as selected from the protection entity until a Wait-to-Restore timer expires.
+Wait-to-restore normal traffic signal #n - In revertive operation, after the clearing of an SF or SD on a working entity #n, maintains a normal traffic signal #n as selected from the protection entity until a Wait-to-Restore timer expires.
 If the timer expires prior to any other event or command, the state will be changed to no request (NR).
 This is used to prevent frequent operation of the selector in the case of intermittent failures.